EdAncerys/Learning-Journey-At-Makers/Week-1.md

 ## Afternoon Challenges

-Practice pairing and Test-Driven development.
+*Practice pairing and Test-Driven development.*
+**"Boris Bikes"**

 **Plan:**
-Pair with Ellis and keep working on the afternoon challenge for the week - "Boris Bikes".
+Pair with Ellis and keep working on the afternoon challenge for the week - *"Boris Bikes".*

 **Process:**

 - Implement our code with user story "I want to dock my bike at the docking station" and add ability to *dock bikes* at the station by adding *dock* method to *DockingStation* class.
 Pass **Unit Test**.
 - Raise an error if docking station is empty in **Unit Test**.
 Write **Unit Test based on Feature Test**.

 ```
   describe '#release_bike' do
     it 'raises an error when there are no bikes available' do
-      expect { subject.release_bike }.to raise_error 'No bikes available'
+      expect { subject.release_bike }.to raise_error
+                                    'No bikes available'
     end
   end

 ```
 - Raise an exception when docking station is full.
 Write **RSpec** test that expects to throw an errors.
 Using **fail** syntax to raise an error if @bikes stores more then 20 bikes.

 ```
   describe '#dock' do
     it 'raises an error when full' do
       subject.dock(Bike.new)
-      expect { subject.dock Bike.new }.to raise_error 'Docking station full'
+      expect { subject.dock Bike.new }.to raise_error
+                                    'Docking station full'
     end
   end

 ```

 **What I've Learned:**